 On the other hand, several research programs are primarily focused on forest multi-taxon biodiversity and on its response to forest management (e.g., Elek et al., 2018; Lelli et al., 2019; Paillet et al., 2018; Remm et al., 2013; Sitzia et al., 2017).
 These studies range from local to regional and national spatial scales and are mostly based on the sampling of multiple plots or stands across single or multiple sites.
-Although limited in scale, these projects invested considerable resources in collecting data for a number of biodiversity, structural, environmental and management characteristics, as well as in developing protocols for sampling these data.
-Overall, the protocols used in these multidisciplinary projects have a focus on cost-effectiveness but are highly heterogeneous.
+Although limited in scale, these projects invested considerable resources in collecting data for several biodiversity, structural, environmental and management characteristics, as well as in developing protocols for sampling these data.
+Overall, the protocols used in these multi-disciplinary projects have a focus on cost-effectiveness but are highly heterogeneous.
 Whereas this variability partly stems from sound scientific reasons (i.e., differences in research questions or forest types, EEA, 2006), in most cases it merely derives from different traditions and local experiences.

-The heterogeneity in sampling approaches limits studies comparability and hampers broad multi-taxon analyses on forest biodiversity responses to management.
+The heterogeneity in sampling approaches limits comparability across studies and hampers broad multi-taxon analyses on forest biodiversity responses to management.
 The first comparability issue derives from a heterogeneous sampling coverage at the plot and stand scales, with substantial effects on alpha (Chao & Jost, 2012) and beta (Engel et al., 2020) diversity estimates.
-The second problem is the heterogeneous use of spatial scale: since the multi-taxon studies address organisms that use forest resources across different ranges, various trade-offs have been used between sampling grain and extent (Burrascano et al., 2018).
-The reviews and meta-analyses that combined the results of published multitaxon studies (Westgate et al., 2014; Wolters et al., 2006) or multiple single-taxon studies (Chaudhary et al., 2016; Paillet et al., 2010) have acknowledged these problems, and have recognized that they hamper the understanding of forest biodiversity mechanistic response to management at multiple spatial scales.
+The second problem is the heterogeneous use of spatial scale: since the multi-taxon studies address organisms that use forest resources across different spatial ranges, various trade-offs have been used between sampling grain and extent (Burrascano et al., 2018).
+The reviews and meta-analyses that combined the results of published multi-taxon studies (Westgate et al., 2014; Wolters et al., 2006) or multiple single-taxon studies (Chaudhary et al., 2016; Paillet et al., 2010) have acknowledged these problems, and underlined that they hamper the understanding of forest biodiversity mechanistic response to management at multiple spatial scales.

-Ecological data incompatibility is increasingly being solved by establishing common data platforms (Bruelheide et al., 2019; Kattge et al., 2011), through guidelines on data management (e.g., the INSPIRE infrastructure in Europe) and open science practices (e.g., Cooper and Hsing, 2017: Nosek et al., 2015).
-However, in the field of forest biodiversity, building a common database represent a partial solution (Burrascano et al., 2018; Sabatini et al., 2018), since data collected through unstandardised protocols will always need a long and complex (and not always feasible) process of harmonization that inevitably results in information loss and blurry estimate of effect sizes.
+Ecological data incompatibility is increasingly being solved by establishing common data platforms (Bruelheide et al., 2019; Kattge et al., 2011), through guidelines on data management (e.g., the INSPIRE infrastructure in Europe) and open science practices (e.g., Cooper & Hsing, 2017; Nosek et al., 2015).
+However, in the field of forest biodiversity, building a common database represent a partial solution (Burrascano et al., 2018; Sabatini et al., 2018), since data collected through unstandardised protocols will always need a long and complex (and not always feasible) process of harmonization that inevitably results in information loss and blurry estimate

+Native coniferous forest stands in southeastern Europe (Republic of Serbia).
+Photo by: Snežana Popov of effect sizes.
 In the long-term, these issues should be addressed by using sampling protocols that ensure the comparability across studies, with a key stimulating role played by handbooks.
-Previous experiences represent excellent examples, and demonstrate the long-term effectiveness of handbooks in ecology (Cornelissen et al., 2003; Moretti et al., 2017; Pérez-Harguindeguy et al., 2013; Sack et al., 2010).
+Previous experiences represent excellent examples, and demonstrate the long-term effectiveness of handbooks in ecology (Moretti et al., 2017; Pérez-Harguindeguy et al., 2013; Sack et al., 2010).

-We first present a synthesis of a wide range of field protocols used up to now in Europe for forest multi-taxon biodiversity studies including stand structure measurement and discuss their similarities and differences.
-Then, based on this overview, we propose a handbook of field sampling protocols (see SI 3) for the study of forest multi-taxon biodiversity in relation to management.
+The COST Action BOTTOMS-UP (CA18207) performed a synthesis of a wide range of field protocols used up to now in Europe for forest multi-taxon biodiversity studies including stand structure measurement and discussed their similarities and differences (see Box 1).
+Based on this overview, several experts with different backgrounds developed a handbook of field sampling protocols for the study of forest multi-taxon biodiversity in relation to management.
 The wide application of these protocols will allow for broad scale comparative studies.
 We address two key questions that researchers may face while designing these studies: what to sample? and how to sample?